ceolson/handwriting-reader/README.md

 cs50 final project.

 To do:
-- More preprocessing to improve recognition
+- More preprocessing to improve recognition (esp with bitmaps)
 - Run prediction with AJAX request on same page
 - Add option to train image with users
-- Take in bmp input (stretch)